frozencemetery/fedora-crypto-policies/CONTRIBUTING.md

-# GnuTLS -- Information about our contribution rules and coding style
+# Information about our contribution rules and coding style

  Anyone is welcome to contribute to crypto-policies.
 Be prepared to defend and justify your enhancements, and get through few rounds